Graham Perkin

 Edwin Graham Perkin (16 December 1929 – 16 October 1975) was an Australian journalist and newspaper editor.

 Early life

 Perkin was born at Hopetoun, Victoria, elder son of Herbert Edwin Perkin, baker, and his wife Iris Lily, née Graham, both Victorian born.
 Graham grew up at Warracknabeal and was educated at the local high school.
 In 1948 he began to study law at the University of Melbourne, but abandoned his course in the following year when he obtained a cadetship with The Age.
-At the Methodist Church, St Kilda, on 6 September 1952 he married Peggy Lorraine Corrie.
+On 6 September 1952 he married Peggy Lorraine Corrie at the Methodist Church, St Kilda.